 We submitted a civil action application to the Beijing Higher People's Court against Sinovel and certain of its employees for trade secret infringement on September 13, 2011 under the caption (2011) Gao Min Chu Zi No. 4193.
 The application alleges the defendants' unauthorized use of portions of our wind turbine control software source code developed for Sinovel's 1.5MW wind turbines as described above with respect to the Copyright Action.
-We are seeking monetary damages of RMB 2.9 billion (\$453 million) for the trade secret infringement as well as reimbursement of all costs and reasonable expenses.
+We are seeking monetary damages of approximately RMB 2.9 billion (approximately \$453 million) for the trade secret infringement as well as reimbursement of all costs and reasonable expenses.
 The Beijing Higher People's Court has accepted the case, which was necessary in order for the case to proceed.
 On December 22, 2011 the Beijing Higher People's Court transferred the case to the Beijing No. 1 Intermediate People's Court under the caption (2011) Gao Min Chu Zi No. 4193.
-On June 7, 2012, we received an Acceptance Notice from the Beijing No.1 Intermediate People's Court under the caption (2012) Yi Zhong Min Chu Zi No.6833.
-In August 2012, Sinovel filed a motion to remove this case from the Beijing No. 1 Intermediate People's Court and transfer the matter to the Beijing Arbitration Commission.
-On February 24, 2014, the Beijing No. 1 Intermediate People's Court denied Sinovel's motion to remove and transfer the case.
-On March 13, 2014, Sinovel filed an appeal of the Beijing No. 1 Intermediate People's Court decision to the Beijing Higher People's Court.
-On August 7, 2014, the Beijing Higher People's Court upheld the Beijing No.1 Intermediate Court's decision and rejected Sinovel's appeal regarding the jurisdiction opposition.
+On June 7, 2012, we received an Acceptance Notice from the Beijing No.1 Intermediate People's Court under the caption (2012) Yi Zhong Min Chu Zi No. 6833.
 The Beijing No. 1 Intermediate Court held the first substantive hearing on May 11, 2015.
 On June 15, 2015, we submitted a request for the withdrawal of our complaint to the Beijing No. 1 Intermediate Court.
 On June 16, 2015, the Beijing No. 1 Intermediate Court granted our request.
 We immediately filed a civil action application to the Beijing Intellectual Property Court against the same parties and seeking the same amount of monetary damages for trade secret infringement on June 16, 2015 under the caption (2015) Jin Zhi Min Chu Zi No. 1135.
-We are currently awaiting notice from the Beijing Intellectual Property Court regarding the first hearing date.
+On January 18, 2016, the Beijing Intellectual Property Court held its first substantive hearing on our trade secret infringement case.
+At the hearing, the parties presented evidence, reviewed claims and answered questions from the court.
+We are awaiting a decision from the Beijing Intellectual Property Court.